 Citation: Letter from Baptist Ministers’ Conference of Norfolk, Portsmouth, and Vicinity, to Governor J. Lindsay Almond Jr., Richmond.
 January 19, 1960.
 Virginia, Governor (1958 – 1962), Executive Papers, 1958-1962, Accession 26230, State Government Records Collection, Library of Virginia, Richmond, Virginia.

 Virginia Validation: Virginia often seems to be in the spotlight for much larger, national issues.
-Why do you think that is?
-Why do you think Virginia has had such a long and varied history of often being a leader in political and social situations?
+Why do you think Virginia has had such a long and varied history near the center of political and social conflict?